epfl-dlab/aiflows/docs/Tutorials/reActwHumanFeedback.md

     reset: false

 ```
-Note that the `ControllerFlow` and the `ExecutorFlow` remain nearly identical to those in the previous tutorial,[ReAct Tutorial](./reAct.md).
-The sole difference is the inclusion of an extra argument, "human_feedback," in both the `input_interface_initialized` and the `input_variables` of the `human_message_prompt_template` within the `ControllerFlow`.
-Our focus will be on explaining the modified parameters in the configuration, with reference to the previous tutorial for unchanged parameters.
-Two specific changes have been made:

-1. Addition of `HumanFeedback` in subflows_config:
-    * `request_multi_line_input_flag`: This boolean parameter determines whether the user/human is prompted to enter a multi-line input (True) or a single-line input (False).
-    * `query_message_prompt_template`: This parameter involves a prompt template used to generate the message presented to the human.
-It includes:
-        * `template`: The prompt template in Jinja format.
-        * `input_variables` The input variables of the prompt.
-Note that these input variables have the same names as the placeholders "{{}}" in the `template`.
-Before querying the human, the template is rendered by placing the `input_variables` in the placeholders of the `template`.
-    * `input_interface`:  Describes the expected input interface for the flow.
-It's noteworthy that the `input_interface` is identical to the `input_variables` of the `query_message_prompt_template`.
-This alignment is intentional, as they are passed as `input_variables` to the `query_message_prompt_template` to render the message presented to the user.
-2. Changing the topology to include the HumanFeedback flow in the circular flow:
+The default topology of the `ControllerExecutorFlow` is overriden here:
-    * For more details on topology, refer to the tutorial [Sequential Flow](./sequential_flow.md).
+* For more details on topology, refer to the tutorial [Composite Flow](./composite_flow.md).
 * The topology of the `ControllerExecutorFlow`'s  default config is available [here](https://huggingface.co/aiflows/ControllerExecutorFlowModule/blob/main/ControllerExecutorFlow.yaml#L36).
-    * Upon comparison with the default config's topology, the sole alteration is the incorporation of the human feedback flow:
+* Upon comparison with the default config's topology, one would observe that the sole alteration is the incorporation of the `HumanFeedbackFlow` to the circular flow.
-    ```yaml
-    - goal: "Ask the user for feedback."
-        input_interface:
-        _target_: flows.interfaces.KeyInterface
-        flow: HumanFeedback
-        output_interface:
-            _target_: ReActWithHumanFeedback.detect_finish_in_human_input
-        reset: false
-    ```
-    * Take note of the inclusion of the function `detect_finish_in_human_input` from `ReActWithHumanFeedback` class into the output interface is crucial.
-This function, as defined earlier, triggers the sequence for terminating the flow if the human/user submits "q" as feedback.
+* Note the significance of including the `detect_finish_in_human_input` function from the `ReActWithHumanFeedback` class in the output interface.
+This function, as defined earlier, plays a crucial role in initiating the process of terminating the flow if the human/user provides "q" as feedback.

-Now that we've set up our configuration file, we can finally call our flow.

 Now that our configuration file is set up, we can proceed to call our flow.
 Begin by configuring your API information.
 Below is an example using an OpenAI key, along with examples for other API providers (in comment):